moonbeam-foundation/moonbeam/README.md

 ## Run a Local Development Node with Docker

-Developers who are building dApps to run on moonbeam, may want a lightweight node to work with locally.
+Developers who are building dApps to run on Moonbeam, may want a lightweight node to work with locally.
 You can quickly set up a single node without a relay chain backing it using the development service.

 ```bash